Valerio3240264/nn-scratch/doc/CLASSES_DOCUMENTATION.md

 ## Activation Functions

-### activation_function (activation_function.h)
+### activation (classes/cpu/headers/activation.h)

 **PURPOSE:**
-This class is used to store the values and gradients of the activation_function performed on the weighted sum of the previous layer.
+This class is used to store the values and gradients of the activation performed on the weighted sum of the previous layer.
 It also stores the name of the activation function and the predecessor pointer to perform the backward pass on the whole neural network.
 This class stores the values and when it is called it will apply the activation function to the values array.

 **Attributes:**
 - `size`: size of the values and gradients arrays